pablof7z/frisky/README.md

 ## What this is

-Frisky is an engine to cache and process SCM repositories, supporting initially Git and particularly Github as a discovery source.
+Frisky is an engine to cache and process SCM repositories in bulk, supporting initially Git and particularly Github as a discovery source.

+## Goal

+The main goal of Frisky, as a platform, is to provide an environment where any developer can validate and test algorithms to extract knowledge out of Git data.

 ## How it works